Source: Bengals rookie Ross likely to play Thu.

 Ross, who set a record with a 4.22 second 40-yard dash at the combine and is one of the fastest players in the NFL, missed the season opener against the Ravens after spraining his knee in the preseason finale on Aug.
 31.

-Coach Marvin Lewis said prior to their Week 1 game that Ross could play after returning to practice, however he was made a game-day inactive.
+Coach Marvin Lewis said prior to the Week 1 game that Ross could play after returning to practice, however he was made a game-day inactive.

 Ross was a full participant in the Bengals' light practices this week, which was a good indication he could soon make his debut.